pypi/warehouse/docs/dev/development/getting-started.rst

     make --version

-If you do not have it installed, consult your OS documentation on how to install make.
+If you do not have it installed, consult your OS documentation on how to install ``make``.

 Why Docker?